 Emotional Dangers for Men

-AZ: Sure, and they do all the time.
-It comes as a great shock to men, since they go into casual sexual escapades thinking that there is no such thing as bad sex.
+Dr. Z said men get hurt all the time and "it comes as a great shock to men since they go into casual sexual escapades thinking that there is no such thing as bad sex.
 But there are some stupid and shallow women out there, and they can say mean things--about your physique, your staying power, you name it, and you won't forget what they said.
 Also, men's erectile abilities are much more vulnerable to psychological attack than most men realize.
-So, if you meet up with a cruel, drunk, or exceedingly uneducated or demanding woman (however hot she may be), she does have the capacity to say something that will give you sexual insecurity going forward.
+So, if you meet up with a cruel, drunk, or exceedingly uneducated or demanding woman (however hot she may be), she does have the capacity to say something that will give you sexual insecurity going forward."

 Bad Sexual Experiences